vertelab/odootools/README.md

-# odootools for Ubuntu 20.04
+# odootools for Odoo 15 and Ubuntu 20.04

 Tools to help to install and manage an Odoo installation.